vanvalenlab/kiosk-console/docs/source/DEVELOPER.rst

 6. Now that data has been generated for your benchmarking run and saved in your bucket, you can download and analyze it.
 Two top-level fields in this large JSON file that are probably of interest are:

     - The exact running time of the benchmarking procedure is given in seconds as the value of the ``time_elapsed`` field.
     - A slight underestimate of the total costs of the benchmarking run can be found as the value to the `total_node_and_networking_costs` field.
-(Note that the total_node_and_networking_costs does not include Storage Fees, Operation Fees, or Storage Egress Fees.
-These `were calculated <https://github.com/vanvalenlab/publication-figures/blob/383a90149eb86d4a0a697395edffb32d383bb1ca/figure_generation/data_extractor.py#L318>`_ after the fact by using the `Google Cloud guidelines <https://cloud.google.com/vpc/network-pricing#general>`_.)
+(Note that the total_node_and_networking_costs does not include Storage, Operation, or Storage Egress Fees.
+These extra fees `can be calculated <https://github.com/vanvalenlab/publication-figures/blob/383a90149eb86d4a0a697395edffb32d383bb1ca/figure_generation/data_extractor.py#L318>`_ after the fact by using the `Google Cloud guidelines <https://cloud.google.com/vpc/network-pricing#general>`_.)